 It is very important that your doctor check your progress while you or your child are taking this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

 This medicine may be habit-forming.
 If you or your child feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using this medicine and call your doctor right away if you or your child have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using this medicine.
+Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 This medicine may make you dizzy or drowsy.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Also, there may be a greater risk of liver damage if you drink three or more alcoholic beverages while you are taking acetaminophen.
 Do not drink alcoholic beverages, and check with your doctor before taking any of these medicines while you are using this medicine.